pmundkur/CompCert/rv32/README-rv32.txt

 You will need the RISC-V Newlib toolchain. https://github.com/riscv/riscv-tools/blob/master/README.md#newlibman

+Important: You will need very recent versions of the riscv-isa-sim and riscv-pk submodules (i.e. no older than Jul 13 2016).

 When building the toolchain, you will need to enable 32-bit support:

 - Change the following line in build.sh